harshagarwal94/harshagarwal94/README.md

 # Hii everyone, Great to have you here :wave:
 ## 🌱 About me
 I am a developer, a coder and an enthusiast.
 I generally love to exploring Computer Science.and its related technologies.
 In general I really loves programming languages, especially  c/c++,python,HTML, CSS and others.
 I work on the field of web development and other kind of skills.
 My research paper on the topic of Credit Risk Analysis using Machine learning a survey is under the pipeline.
 Hobbies include to help others as mentors( Helped 413 students by the help of careers360 campus ambassador in just a small period of 6 months.) and exploring world facts.
-At present I am persuing my Bechlors of technology in computer science and technology (SCSE) @Vellore Institute of Technology(VIT) Bhopal.
+At present I am persuing my bachelors of technology in computer science and technology (SCSE) @Vellore Institute of Technology(VIT) Bhopal.

 <hr>